 In addition to a standard carry-on bag, most airlines also allow passengers to bring a personal item aboard the plane.
 A personal bag is smaller than a standard carry-on and usually equates to something like a purse, handbag, briefcase, or laptop bag.
 This is a great type of luggage to have for storing the items you know you’ll need to access while on the plane, such as your phone, snacks, prescription medications, and chargers.

 Personal luggage should be small enough that it can be stowed underneath the seat in front of you while flying.
-In most cases, airlines don’t have a posted size limit for personal items, but some do.
+In most cases, airlines don’t have a posted size limit for personal items, but some do so it might make sense to look for luggage for international travel.

 Perhaps the most important luggage purchase you’ll make is that of your checked baggage, which is what you’ll be using to pack the majority of your belongings.
 All airlines have restrictions when it comes to how much luggage you can check and what the size/weight dimensions should be, so you’ll definitely want to keep these in mind as you shop.
 In most cases, 62 linear inches seems to be the industry standard for checked luggage sizing.
 This measurement should include any handles, wheels, or other accessories on your bag.